 If it is in the best interests of the university to abandon a piece of equipment, the following requirements must be met:

-Recovery of the item must be cost prohibitive to the university.
+Recovery of the item must be cost-prohibitive to the university

-Item may be unrecoverable (e.g., monitor used for testing on ocean floor).
+Item may be unrecoverable, e.g., monitor used for testing on the ocean floor

 Item must not pose a hazard to the environment or directly to people.
 If the item(s) contains hazardous materials, the item cannot be abandoned.
 Contact Environmental Health & Safety for guidance.

-If the item(s) are innately dangerous (e.g., guns, refrigerators).
+If the item(s) are innately dangerous, e.g., guns, refrigerators

 If these requirements are met, the department may request to remove the item(s) from inventory using the IRR upload template.
-If items are abandoned due to inability to recover the items and they were insured by the university, report the loss to Risk Management for insurance.
+If items are abandoned due to the inability to recover the items, and they were insured by the university, report the loss to Risk Management for insurance.

 4. Donations of University Property